More Classic Quotes of

-NOTE: If you have come to this page before viewing or downloading the PDF file of CLASSIC QUOTATIONS on the Great Story (by Aldo Leopold, Charles Darwin, Julian Huxley, Carl Sagan, Teilhard de Chardin, Maria Montessori, Loren Eiseley, Ursula Goodenough, Philip Hefner, and many more) then you have skipped the central text.
-That compilation is beautifully formatted, as it was published in the first issue of the Epic of Evolution.
-It is an excellent foundation for finding readings and "scriptural" material to support a host of efforts in the New Cosmology.
+NOTE: If you have come to this page before viewing the PDF file of CLASSIC QUOTATIONS on the Great Story (by Aldo Leopold, Charles Darwin, Julian Huxley, Carl Sagan, Teilhard de Chardin, Maria Montessori, Loren Eiseley, Ursula Goodenough, and many more) then you have skipped the central text.
+That compilation is beautifully formatted, as it was published in the first issue of the Epic of Evolution journal.
+CLICK IMAGE UPPER RIGHT.

 "Our bodies are made of stardust; our souls are made of stories."
 Rev. Thomas Rhodes, Unitarian Universalist minister, 2007